UnicoLab/FlowyML/docs/advanced_features.md

 ### Smart Sequential Analysis

-UniFlow only groups steps that can execute consecutively in the DAG:
+flowyml only groups steps that can execute consecutively in the DAG:

 ```python
 # Consecutive: A → B → C (all in "group1")